-This one might be true and that’s good enough for me to claim to everyone I know that it definitely is true.
-It’s the only cool thing about having MS. Or about having super pasty skin for that matter.
-Our pets were dragons!
+This one might be true, and that’s good enough for me to claim to everyone I know that it definitely is true.
+Our pets were dragons.
+It’s the only cool thing about having a horrible disease.
+Or about having super pasty skin, for that matter.

-Journey was a meh band that your parents listened to.
+Journey was a band that your parents listened to.
 Journey is a PS3 game for nerds.
 Journey is an affordable midsize crossover.
-MS is a vile disease.
-Calling MS a journey is an insult to the ’70’s, dorks and sensible family vehicles everywhere.
-Don’t stop believing MS sucks.
+Multiple Sclerosis is a vile disease.
+Calling MS a journey is an insult to the ’70’s, gamers, and sensible family vehicles everywhere.
+Don’t stop believing, MS sucks.